postaljs/postal.xframe/README.md

 // two instances will complete the 'handshake' and start sharing whatever they are allowed
 // to share
 postal.fedx.signalReady();

+// This message will be published locally as well as sent across to the remote postal instances of any federated iframes postal.publish({
+	channel : "channelA",
+	topic   : "message.topic",
+	data    : {
+	   bacon : 'sizzle'
+	}
+});

+// If any local OR remote instances of publish a message on this channel and topic,
+// the subscription callback will be invoked.
+This is the beauty of writing your code
+// to simply respond to the event - it doesn't matter where it originated. var subscription = postal.subscribe({
+	channel  : "channelB",
+	topic    : "some.topic",
+	callback : function(data, envelope) {
+		// do stuff with data or envelope
+	}
+});

 ```

 ## Caveats